AshIsAtWork/MolSim/submissions/assignment-4/Report.md

 * As far as memory consumption is concerned, we should not worry too much.
 We are using additional memory to store the precomputed indices for iterating faster over the cells in the LinkedCellContainer.
 As already mentioned, we could do without halo cells which would save a lot of memory, especially when the domain size is big.
 * One major algorithmic improvement that we thought about is the application of Newton's third law in periodic boundary conditions.
 If opposite boundaries are periodic, you could thus half the number of force calculations occurring processing the boundaries.
 Because in our implementation, sides opposite two each other may have different boundary conditions, this optimization would require some more logic we haven't time yet to implement.
 We may come back to this in the next weeks.

-As a cool side note, the graph after our second optimization step looks like:
+As a cool side note, the calling graph after our second optimization step looks like:

 <img src="Optimisation_Graph.png" width = 100%></img>